 Has been used for centuries in Ayurveda to support the reproductive system, particularly for females, and as a support for the digestive system, especially in cases of excess pitta.
 Translated as “having one hundred roots” and also referred to as meaning “having one hundred husbands”, Shatavari’s name gives reference to its traditional use as a rejuvenating tonic for the female reproductive system.
 This support is not only for young women but also for women in their middle and elder years, to help them gracefully transition through their phases of life, including menopause.
 Men of all ages can also benefit from Shatavari’s cooling properties.

 Shatavari is used in Ayurveda to balance Pitta and Vata but can increase Kapha due to its heavy nature.
-Its bitter and sweet taste has a cooling effect on the system, and its building nature makes it great support for anyone looking for a nourishing, grounding effect.
+Its bitter and sweet taste has a cooling effect on the system, and its building nature makes it a great support for anyone looking for a nourishing, grounding effect.

 Shatavari, as part of the asparagus family, should be avoided by anyone with an allergy to asparagus.
 Some say that asparagus can have a diuretic effect, and therefore, Shatavari should be used with caution in people taking diuretic drugs.
 From an Ayurvedic perspective, one should avoid Shatavari in cases of excess Kapha, congestion, and ama.